 BPPV.
 Short for benign paroxysmal positional vertigo, this is a condition that occurs when tiny calcium particles, which are known as canaliths, gather into clumps in the deeper canals of the inner ear.
-The inner ear is key to maintaining balance and these deposits interfere with this and result in dizziness and loss of balance.
+The inner ear is key to maintaining balance, and these deposits interfere with this and result in dizziness and loss of balance.

 Meniere’s disease.
 This disorder also affects the deep inner ear and is thought to be caused by increased pressure in the ear.
 Usually it is the accumulation of fluid in the inner ear that causes this pressure.
-It can cause episodes of vertigo and other disturbances such as ringing in the ears and hearing loss which can also affect balance.
+It can cause episodes of vertigo and other disturbances such as ringing in the ears and hearing loss, which can also affect balance.

 Vestibular neuritis or labyrinthitis.
 Another inner ear problem that is common in people who suffer from vertigo, this condition is usually related to infection in the ear.
-The infection leads to inflammation, swelling, and irritation in the inner and affect the nerves that communicate with the brain and help control balance, movement, and stability.
+The infection leads to inflammation, swelling, and irritation in the inner ear and affects the nerves that communicate with the brain and help control balance, movement, and stability.